mournfully-archives/.github/profile/README.md

-Every so often, I do some spring cleaning on my [github profile](https://github.com/mournfully) and tend to throw all my shitty repositories in here.
+Every so often, I do some spring cleaning on my [github profile](https://github.com/mournfully) and tend to throw all my shitty or sometimes just really old repositories in here.
 So, that I don't have to mirror them in my private gitea instance at home. `¯\_(ツ)_/¯`